Walks with Walser by Carl Seelig

 For his whole life Walser used walks for writing material and as a coping mechanism.
 When nightmares made sleep a chore, he would set out on walks until the morning, once walking from Bern to Thun and back again, totaling about twelve hours on foot.
 When he decamped from Berlin, he tells Seelig, “I took solitary walks day and night; in between I carried on the business of being a writer.”

 This business, and its growing pressure, is ruefully addressed in his 1925 story “Walser on Walser.”
-To him, the conundrum is clear: the writerŽs material is experience, but he cannot experience anything if it is only for writingŽs sake.
+To him, the conundrum is clear: the writer's material is experience, but he cannot experience anything if it is only for writing's sake.
 So he splits himself in two: “In no way am I concerned about the writer Walser at present seemingly asleep.
 On the contrary, his conduct pleases me,” the writer Walser writes, from the perspective of the un-writing Walser, “I would remind a writer more of a human being than of a writer.
 Writing indeed originates in what is human.”
 And what, exactly, is human?
 “Walser takes a walk each and every day for a little hour, instead of getting his fill writing.”

 In Walser’s stories, the desk is a recurring villain, an enemy of joy, and an obstacle to productivity.
 Walser is thought to be the first Swiss writer to make a subject of the menial workday.
 He had worked this kind of job himself, intermittently and very briefly, quitting as soon as he had enough money—or experience—to write.
 But when Seelig asks repeatedly why his writing never supported him, Walser treats the writing desk like an office one, saying he only wrote “out of a sense of duty, and in order to earn a little something to eat.”
 He says, “For me it was work like any other.”
 On one walk he takes a more self-reflective stance, saying he “possessed too little social instinct,” while on another, self-pity creeps in, as he blames the “fanatical admirers” of Hermann Hesse.
 “That’s the reason I have ended up in this asylum,” he insists, “I simply lacked a halo, and that is the only way to be successful in literature.
 Any aura of heroism, martyrdom, or the like and the ladder to success rises before you.”